fiskaltrust/release-notes/middleware/middleware-1.3.30.md

 ## Feature: Possibility to enable a 'Master Queue' for TAR file export

 When setting up the parameter `EnableTarFileExport`, there is a possibility to select one queue which will be responsible for the daily closing and Tar file export.
+This can be achieved by setting the new parameter to `false` for the non-master Queues.

 ## Bug Fix: CryptoVision execption about data fragmentation on transport layer